-The tuition for the 3-week High School Voice program is $4850.
-This includes all instruction, housing, meals, and the opportunity to attend on-campus concerts and other events.
+The tuition for the 3-week High School Voice program is $4950, less any scholarships received.
+The tuition fee includes all instruction, housing, meals, on-campus health services, and concert admission.
 Each participant is responsible for travel to and from Brevard.

 A non-refundable enrollment fee of $600 is due within 2 weeks of acceptance and applies toward the cost of tuition.
 The remaining tuition balance is due by May 15.

 All payments, except the $40 application fee and $600 enrollment fee, will be fully refunded if the Center receives notice of cancellation due to serious illness before May 15.
-Written verification from an M.D. is required before a refund can be made.
+Written verification from an M.D. is required.
 No reduction in fees can be made for late arrival or early departure.
 No refunds will be made after May 15.